 You are seriously spoiled for choice for food options in Phuket with probably a greater variety of cuisines than anywhere else in Thailand, outside of Bangkok of course, from hawker stands, beach vendors, local noodle shops, great Thai and Seafood restaurants right up to the finest International Dining.

 While the beaches and blue skies are a major draw, I think it is the range of activities on offer that makes Phuket such a great all round destination.

-Kata and Karon Beaches
+Kata Beach and Karon Beach

 There is still enough going on here to keep you interested and the beaches are some of the very best on the island.

 Another area I like is Cherng Talay.
 It is a couple of beaches up from Patong and generally caters for a more discerning clientele in the high end resorts of Surin and Bangtao beaches, and of course the massive Laguna Complex of resorts.

 Cherng Talay is a good place to rent a villa or apartment and it is a popular place with expats.
 The pace of life is very relaxed here and there are some great international restaurants, bars and beach clubs.

 If you rent a motorbike or car while you are here, I’d recommend trying to find Laem Singh Beach.
 It is accessible by some very steep steps and is a very laid back bay with fantastic snorkeling around the rocks on the beach and has a great, relaxed vibe.

 Sat on his mountaintop is always awe-inspiring, it is huge and can be spotted from most places in the south of the island.